Turn Sleep Paralysis and False Awakenings into a Lucid Dream

 I hope you enjoyed this post.
 I use a simple lucid dreaming meditation that has proved out to be very effective to me, so you may also try it if you want to get better at inducing lucid dreams.

 Have you had any interesting dream experience?
 I would love to hear from you so, please do write me in the box below.
 If you have something to add here, then you are most welcome.
-(Your email id will be safe and hidden, you can even prefer your secondary email id for commenting)

 If this post was helpful to you then please spread the word by sharing it on your online social networks.